HasnyS/PokemonBattleApp/README.md

-# React JS Turn Based-Battle Game Tutorial
+# React JS Turn Based Battle Game

-## Tutorial by PortEXE titled "Coding a Turn-Based Battle Game With React Only

-### Original MegaMan vs Samus code is by PortEXE
+### Inspired by Tutorial for MegaMan vs Samus by PortEXE